(No ratings)

 People can take action to prevent Lyme disease by exercising caution when in environments with ticks.
 Using insect repellant and wearing long socks and protecting clothing can help prevent tick bites.
 Outdoor enthusiasts should regularly perform "tick checks," evaluating their skin for small ticks, especially in areas where ticks may easily burrow.
 Showering within two hours of returning indoors also can reduce the likelihood of developing Lyme disease.

-Dr. Gerard A. Margiotti III, DO graduated from Philadelphia College of Osteopathic Medicine.
+Dr. Gerard Anthony Margiotti III, DO graduated from Philadelphia College of Osteopathic Medicine.
 He completed residency at Lower Bucks Hospital.
-He is certified by the Family Practice and has a state license in Pennsylvania.
+He is certified by the Board Certification: Family Practice and has a state license in Pennsylvania.

 Medical School: Philadelphia College of Osteopathic Medicine